DeeThunder/portfolio/README.md

-# Portfolio Hub V3.0
+# Portfolio Website

-A high-performance personal portfolio refactored with a **Terminal-First** experience.
+A high-performance personal portfolio with a **Terminal** experience.
 This project blends a tech-forward command-line interface with a sleek GUI, featuring adaptive theming and real-time communication protocols.

 ## 🚀 Key Features